Enneagram Tritype® Test

-Over the years, Ichazo added advanced concepts to his work, including his 40-day Training, and his 2-week Domains of Consciousness Training.
+Over the years, Ichazo added advanced concepts to his work, including his 40-day Training and his 2-week Domains of Consciousness Training.
 He also added tri-fix to his work, teaching students that they had 3 fixations circa 2005.
 Originally, tri-fix referred to the three instinctual centers and that each center had a fixated view, a central question.
 In addition, he taught a 5-day intensive every five years with new information and materials on the Enneagram and spirituality.

 The Enneagram was further developed and transmitted by Dr. Claudio Naranjo, a Chilean Psychiatrist, and spiritual seeker.

-Naranjo had been a student of Ichazo’s and attended his trainings in Arica, Chile, beginning in April of 1970.
-He also attended 5 months of the 10-month training that began July 1, 1970, in Arica, Chile.
+Naranjo had been a student of Ichazo’s and attended his training in Arica, Chile, beginning in April of 1970.
+He also attended 5 months of the 10-month training in Chile that began July 1, 1970.

 According to Naranjo, he had many conversations with Ichazo in 1970, discussing both the spiritual and psychological aspects of the Enneagram and the 9 types.

-In 1971, after his time studying and collaborating with Ichazo in 1970, Naranjo went on to confidentially teach the Enneagram in confidential study groups he called SAT groups for "Seekers After Truth" in Berkeley, California.
+In 1971, after his time studying and collaborating with Ichazo in 1970, Naranjo went on to teach the Enneagram in confidential study groups he called SAT groups for "Seekers After Truth" in Berkeley, California.
 He continued these SAT groups for 18 months from 1971-1973.
 Over time, he added his own work, including the Instinctual Subtypes.

 In 1973, Naranjo stopped teaching in the US, stating that he did so because other people were taking credit for his work and misstating some of his key teachings.